valencia94/acta-ui/README.md

 2. The `.env` file sets `FFMPEG_PATH=./bin/ffmpeg`.
 Export this variable in your shell if not using `pnpm run setup`.
 3. Verify the installation with `pnpm run ffmpeg:version`.
 4. Run tests with `pnpm run test`.
-Playwright will automatically start the Vite dev server on `http://localhost:5199` before running the tests.